aurelia/aurelia.github.io-old/_harp/get-started.md

   jspm install
   ```

 Everything we've done so far is standard Node.js build and package management procedures.
 It doesn't have anything specific to do with Aurelia itself.
-We're just walking you through setting up a modern JavaScript project and build from scratch.
-You may be familiar with this already, but if not, welcome to this new and exciting world!
+We're just walking you through setting up a modern JavaScript project and build configuration from scratch.
+You may be familiar with this already, but if not then welcome to this new and exciting world!

 > **Note:** Bootstrap and Font-Awesome are **not** dependencies of Aurelia.
-We simply leverage them as part of this tutorial in order to quickly achieve a decent look out-of-the-box.
+We only leverage them as part of this tutorial in order to quickly achieve a decent look out-of-the-box.

 ## Setting Up The HTML Page